 FamilyWorks is one of the few organizations in Seattle with a food bank and a family resource center.
 We provide the following critical resources and programs:

-- Family Support: parenting workshops and six-week parenting classes, programs for teen parents and single parents, weekly parent/child playgroups, family activities, free diapers, children’s clothing, toys and books
+- Family Support: parenting workshops and six-week parenting classes, programs for teen parents and single parents, weekly parent/child playgroups, family activities, free diapers, children’s clothing, toys and books and teen parent program in partnership with North Seattle Family Center.
+Family Advocates help families negotiate services and plan for a resilient future.

 - Life Skills: Computer tutoring for adults, employment counseling, classes in financial empowerment, CPR and emergency preparedness, individual assistance with securing needed resources